 The best way to prep furniture for paint is to:

 - Clean and remove any wax, oils or grime.

 First – Clean your furniture with a grease / oil cutting cleaner.
 I like to use Krud Kutter.

-Second – Simply scuff sand with 220 grit sandpaper (this sandpaper is the BEST kind!).
+Second – Simply scuff sand with 220 grit sandpaper.
 Rub it all over the dresser, making sure that it removes all of the shine.